MicrosoftDocs/xamarin-docs/docs/ios/platform/search/corespotlight.md

 ms.date: 03/20/2017
 ---

-# Search with Core Spotlight
+# Search with Core Spotlight in Xamarin.iOS

 Core Spotlight is a new framework for iOS 9 that presents a database-like API to add, edit or delete links to content within your app.
 Items that have been